This post is part of the series USA Road Trip

 “The best of” is always kind of illusory way to describe things in life and therefore people tend to exercise it all too often for my understanding.
 However, my personal intention was to share with you my thoughts about the part of this oversized metropolis I liked most and the things I think everybody should see when visiting Venice in Los Angeles for a couple of day or even hours.

-There is no doubt – Venice is one of the most beloved neighborhoods in LA!
+There is no doubt – Venice is one of the most beloved neighbourhoods in LA!
 And the reasons are more than obvious!
-More than 8 km of fine sand paradise, marvelous palm trees, probably the best streets in Los Angeles, lovely restaurants, bars and boutiques, stunning street art and relaxed People.
+More than 8 km of fine sand paradise, marvellous palm trees, probably the best streets in Los Angeles, lovely restaurants, bars and boutiques, stunning street art and relaxed People.
 And all this ensure the very-well-known “Californian Feeling”!

 “Anyway, like I was sayin’, shrimp is the fruit of the sea.
 You can barbecue it, boil it, broil it, bake it, saute it.
 Dey’s uh, shrimp-kabobs, shrimp creole, shrimp gumbo.
 Pan fried, deep fried, stir-fried.
 There’s pineapple shrimp, lemon shrimp, coconut shrimp, pepper shrimp, shrimp soup, shrimp stew, shrimp salad, shrimp and potatoes, shrimp burger, shrimp sandwich.
 That- that’s about it.”